Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Bayesian MIRL

 for all $i\in\mathcal{A}_1$ and $j\in\mathcal{A}_2$.

-The optimization problem \eqref{complex_program} is specific to two-person zero-sum MIRL problems, which is a class of problems in which the reward value does depend on actions.
-The following proposition provides a variant of Proposition \ref{proposition:comp_constraints} that applies when reward does not depend on actions. \begin{proposition} In a two-person zero-sum stochastic game, assume that the reward is only state-dependent, then ${\pi}$ is a minimax bipolicy if and only if player $1$'s reward vector ${r}$ satisfies
+The optimization problem \eqref{complex_program} is specific to two-person zero-sum MIRL problems, which is a class of problems in which the reward value depends on both state and bi-actions.
+The equivalent problem for the case where reward values only depend on state is as follows: